hmrc/income-tax-mtd-changelog/README.md

 - Retrieve a Loss Claim
 - List Loss Claims

-Update Gov-Test-Scenario `UK_PROPERTY_NON_FHL` to `UK_PROPERTY` for the following endpoint:
-- Amend a Brought Forward Loss Amount

-Update Gov-Test-Scenario `UK_PROPERTY` to `UK_PROPERTY_FHL` for the following endpoint:
-- Retrieve a Brought Forward Loss

-Update all `NON_FHL` Gov-Test-Scenarios to `UK` Gov-Test-Scenarios for the following endpoint:
-(Note: This change was previously omitted and has now been added for completeness.)
-- Amend a Loss Claim Type

-##### Removed
-Remove FHL data from static and dynamic responses for tax year 2025-26 onwards, while retaining FHL data in the dynamic responses for earlier tax years for the following endpoints:
-- List Brought Forward Losses
-- List Loss Claims

 #### Obligations API

 API version 3.0 is now available in Production, with the following change.

-##### Added
-Add `CUMULATIVE` Gov-Test-Scenario for the following endpoint:
-- Retrieve Income Tax (Self Assessment) Income and Expenditure Obligations

 ##### Changed
 Query parameter `status` now accepts `fulfilled` and `open` instead of `Fulfilled` and `Open` for the following endpoints: